Bi-intermediate logics of trees and co-trees: Locally tabular extensions of

 Step 2 is arguably the easiest step.
 It can be shown by proving that $\C_n^*$ is $1$-generated as a bi-Heyting algebra, for every $n\in \mathbb{Z}^+$.
 Since the finite combs are arbitrarily large bi-Esakia co-trees, the assumption that their algebraic duals are all contained in $\V$ now yields that there are arbitrarily large $1$-generated algebras in $\V$.
 Therefore, the $1$-generated free $\V$-algebra must be infinite, and thus $\V$ cannot be locally finite.

 Step 3 makes extensive use of the Coloring Theorem \ref{coloring thm}.
-We first show that in a bi-Esakia co-forest, two particular equivalence relations must always be bi-bisimulation equivalences.
-By assuming that an SI bi-Gödel algebra $\A$ is $m$-generated and $\A_*$ does not admit $\C_n$ as a subposet, we can use the definitions of the aforementioned bi-bisimulation equivalences, together with the Coloring Theorem, to not only derive a bound for the depth of $\A_*$, but also to establish the existence of a bound for the cardinality of $\A$.
+We first show that in a bi-Esakia co-forest, two particular equivalence relations must always be bi-E-partitions.
+By assuming that an SI bi-Gödel algebra $\A$ is $m$-generated and $\A_*$ does not admit $\C_n$ as a subposet, we can use the definitions of the aforementioned bi-E-partitions, together with the Coloring Theorem, to not only derive a bound for the depth of $\A_*$, but also to establish the existence of a bound for the cardinality of $\A$.